Coronavirus: Reserve Bank moves on QE - begins $30 billion bond buy up

 Those assets in the foreseeable future, would be government bonds - although there are other assets that can be bought if more unconventional QE is required.

-The key point is that the third party now has cash to be spending.
+The key point is that the third party now has cash to spend.

 Orr says he doesn't buy the "money printing" analogy, primarily because the assets the Reserve Bank buys will stay on the balance sheet.